-Working as volunteer college students in a world dominated by full-time professionals, UVM Rescue holds itself accountable to the same stringent training standards.There are four positions on the truck; Crew Chief, Driver, Medic, and Fourth.
-In order complete the Fourths and Medics Checklists, a probationary member must train on each item on the checklists with someone who has already attained Medic status.
-At least 24 hours later, the probationary member may attempt to check off with a Medic Trainer.
-Medic Trainers are experienced medics who have been advanced to the positon because of consistent demonstration of competence on the road and in training.
+Working as volunteer college students in a world dominated by full-time professionals, UVM Rescue holds itself accountable to the same stringent training standards.There are four positions on the truck; Crew Chief, Driver, Third, and Fourth.
+In order complete the Fourths and Third Checklists, a probationary member must train on each item on the checklists with someone who has already attained Third status.
+At least 24 hours later, the probationary member may attempt to check off with a Thirds Trainer.
+Thirds Trainers are experienced thirds who have been advanced to the positon because of consistent demonstration of competence on the road and in training.

 This is the first position on Rescue.
 A probationary member has twelve days from the start this checklist to complete it.
 In those twelve days, it is expected that the probationary member train while on duty.
 Fourths in training should expect to frequent quarters during this twelve-day period in order to train and check off.
 Upon completion of the Fourths Checklist, one becomes a fourth and is therefore able to go on calls with the crew.

 is the second position a probationary member will have on Rescue.

 Fourths have an allotted three months to finish the Thirds Checklist.